Collective Eye Films

-Collective Eye Films is a non-profit documentary production and distribution organization based in Portland, OR.
-The organization was first established in 2004 in San Francisco, CA as a documentary production and distribution collective.
+Collective Eye Films is a non-profit documentary production and distribution organization based in Portland, Oregon.
+The organization was first established in 2004 in San Francisco, California, as a documentary production and distribution collective.
 Collective Eye Film fulfills its mission of "unearthing stories to make a difference", through continued production and the distribution of over 120 feature documentaries.
 Since 1984 Collective Eye Films has created documentary films that explore various social, political, environmental, and spiritual issues and causes.